linna/filter/README.md

 var_dump($f->getData());
 ```

-### Filter Multi
+### Filter multiple fields
-Apply one or more rules to many values:
+Apply one or more rules to many values, it is useful for validating forms:

 ```php
 use Linna\Filter\Filter;